Design Pattern #6: Command Pattern

 - Invoker: holds a command and call its

-method - Receiver: know how to carry out the request
+executemethod - Receiver: know how to carry out the request

 - Command: provide

-) method.
+execute(andundo) method.
 Bind together a set of actions on a specific receiver.

 Others